Let It Bleed (novel): Publishing notes

 The title refers to the Rolling Stones album Let it Bleed.

-In once scene in the novel, Rankin describes Rebus putting his foot onto the bar rail in the Oxford Bar when a band is playing.
+In one scene, Rankin describes Rebus putting his foot onto the bar rail in the Oxford Bar when a band is playing.
 This, Rankin states, caused many people to contact him to say that there wasn't a bar rail in the Oxford at that time.
 Rankin mused that this mistake (he claims he mis-remembered) has led to more complaints than anything else including historical inaccuracies or police procedure.

 The American version of the book includes a final chapter not seen in the original UK publication.
-The American publishers were unhappy with the open-ending in the book and so commissioned Rankin to complete the story for the American market.
+The American publishers were unhappy with the open ending in the book and so commissioned Rankin to complete the story for the American market.

 TV serial

-An episode of the television series "Rebus" was filmed based on the book with some differences to the original novel.
-Ken Stott starred as Rebus.
+An episode of the Rebus television series adapted the plot the book, with some differences.
+Ken Stott starred as Inspector Rebus.

+Reception

+The book was enthusiastically received, with Kirkus Reviews calling it: "this author's boldest, most ambitious novel yet."